cyberbotics/webots-doc/guide/using-the-pioneer-3-at-and-pioneer-3-dx-robots.md

 Microsoft kinect sensor (see the "obstacle\_avoidance\_kinect.c" controller file).

-The Pioneer 3-DX motors are RotationalMotor nodes named according to .
+The Pioneer 3-DX motors are RotationalMotor nodes named according to [this figure](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#pioneer-3-dx-motor-names).
 The `wb_set_motor_position()` and `wb_set_motor_velocity()` functions allow the user to manage the rotation of the wheels.
-The sonar sensors are numbered according to .
+The sonar sensors are numbered according to [this figure](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#sonar-sensors-positions).

 The angle between two consecutive sensor directions is 20 degrees except for the four side sensors (so0, so7, so8 and so15) for which the angle is 40 degrees.